- 3 1/2 cups (490 g) flour, divided

 - 1 package Red Star PLATINUM Yeast

 - 1/4 cup (56 g) unsalted butter, at room temperature

 - 1 large egg, at room temperature

-- Combine 2 cups (280 g) flour, yeast, sugar, and salt in a large mixer bowl; mix on low speed until incorporated.
+- Combine 2 cups (280 g) flour, nutmeg, yeast, sugar, and salt in a large mixer bowl; mix on low speed until incorporated.
 Heat milk in a microwave-safe measuring cup for 45 seconds to 1 minute, until very warm (120-130°F).
-Add warm milk, butter, and egg to flour mixture and mix until combined; mix in remaining 1 1/2 cups (210 g) flour.
-Switch out the flat beater for a dough hook, and knead dough for 5 minutes until smooth and elastic.
-The dough is ready when it feels tacky but doesn’t stick to your fingers (if necessary, add additional flour 1 tablespoon at a time while kneading, just until dough is slightly sticky.
+Add warm milk, butter, egg, and pumpkin to flour mixture and mix on low until combined; mix in remaining 1 1/2 cups (210 g) flour.
+Switch out the flat beater for a dough hook, and knead dough for 4-5 minutes, until smooth and elastic.
+If the dough is very sticky, add additional flour 1 tablespoon at a time while kneading, just until dough is slightly sticky.

-- Brush star with remaining melted butter and bake for about 25 minutes, until golden.
-Remove from oven and place on a wire rack to cool for 20 minutes before dusting with powdered sugar and serving.
+- Once the rolls have doubled in size, bake for 25 to 30 minutes, or until golden.
+Remove from oven and place on a wire rack to cool for 20 minutes.
+Spread the frosting over the warm rolls before serving.